axelzucho/recursive_language_definition/README.md

 3. __Step number__: Here you should enter a single int which will specify the amount of recursive steps to execute.

     For example: `3`

+There is also an example of this format in the `example.txt` file in the project directory.

  ## Author